cloudopsy/ekssm/README.md

 ### Run Command (Temporary Session)

-The `run` command starts a temporary SSM proxy, executes your command, and then stops the proxy and restores your original kubeconfig.
-Ideal for single commands or scripts.
+The `run` command starts a temporary SSM proxy, executes your command using a temporary kubeconfig, and then stops the proxy and cleans up the temporary file.
+Ideal for single commands or scripts without interfering with active sessions.

 ```bash
 # Basic kubectl usage: